Milotrince/ee120-site-test/policies.md

 ### Timeline

-Self grades will be released, along with assignment solutions, when the grace period for the assignment ends. **Self grades will be due typically on the immediately subsequent Monday at 11:59pm, with a grace period until Tuesday at 11:59pm**.
+Self grades will be released, along with assignment solutions, when the grace period for the assignment ends. **Self grades will be due typically one week after the assignment was due at 11:59pm, with a grace period until the next day at 11:59pm.** To clarify, problem set self grades will be due on the immediate following Monday at 11:59pm, with a grace period until the following Tuesday at 11:59pm.
+Lab self grades will be due on the immediate following Thursday at 11:59pm, with a grace period until the following Friday at 11:59pm.

 ### Instructions